top of page

 "Billows like a lucid dream.
 A hit so smooth and satisfying that the sea herself couldn't prevent the events that transpire.
 Lighter included...
 Although the brooding waters often warn-"

-The crew turn toward the exit.
+The crew doesn't know how to respond, so they just turn toward the exit.

 "Boys!"
 She calls out.